Why Things Happen

-Through introspection, I realized that every day, while carrying my mug through the office, I would hold it proudly aloft, smugly aware that I was just a little better than everyone else – because this school was my alma mater and not theirs.
+Through introspection, I realized that every day, while carrying my mug through the office, I would hold it proudly aloft, relishing in the special status I imagined it conferred.
 Now I knew why the cup broke.
 I needed to rid myself of this foolish arrogance.
-And it took shattering shards to wake me up.
+It took those shattering shards to wake me up.

 Sometimes the connection is not so obvious, and we have to work hard to discover it.
 We may not even always be successful in making the connection.
 But whatever the outcome, one thing is for sure: We cannot lose.
 The process of introspection is bound to reveal tremendous insight and growth.

 A man was running to catch a bus, but he arrived a moment too late, only to see the bus pulling away.
 Despondent, he turned to a sagely looking man and asked, "Why did this happen to me?"

 "I don't know," replied the man, "but you've got another 15 minutes to think about it."

 Discerning the message only works to the extent that our eyes are open to see it.

 We can choose to ignore the message as well.